PIP appeal success

-Are you thinking about challenging a PIP decision?
+Thinking about challenging a PIP decision?

-If you thinking about challenging a personal independence payment (PIP) decision, don’t begin without consulting the Benefits and Work guides.
+So, if you are thinking about challenging a PIP decision, don’t begin without consulting the Benefits and Work guides.
 Written by experienced welfare rights workers and a barrister, they’re the next best thing to having a welfare rights worker by your side.
-Our instantly downloadable appeals guides include:

 - A Guide to PIP Mandatory Reconsiderations and Appeals

 - The Best Possible Support For Clients With PIP Mandatory Reconsiderations and Appeals

 - The Best Possible Ways to Challenge A PIP Assessment Report

 And you can even use our Guide to PIP Claims and Reviews to check whether, in your original claim, you gave enough detailed evidence about which point scoring descriptors apply to you.

 If you didn’t, it’s not too late to put things right in your appeal form or in a written submission to the tribunal.
 Our guides tell you how.

 So, give yourself the best possible chance of appeal success by becoming a Benefits and Work member and getting instant access to all our downloadable guides.

 Unlike in the past, when you could simply go straight to appeal if you were unhappy with a benefits decision, you now have to have a mandatory reconsideration before you can actually appeal.